Gary Wang (Chinese businessman): Tudou

-Wang founded Tudou in January 2005 (a few months before YouTube), citing the tightly regulated nature of television content in China and his hope to "bridge the huge gap between those people who have creative ideas and talent, but cannot get their work to the audience" as his primary reasons.
+Wang launched his business career during the mid-2000s, where founded Tudou in January 2005 (a few months before YouTube), citing the tightly regulated nature of television content in China and his hope to "bridge the huge gap between those people who have creative ideas and talent, but cannot get their work out to the audience" as his primary reasons.

 Wang formally launched Tudou online on April 15, 2005, and the website soon took off.
 Tudou started as a website hosting user-generated content (UGC), but soon expanded to include UGC, premium licensed content and content developed in-house, commonly described as a combination of the YouTube, Hulu, and HBO business models.
 The number of monthly unique visitors to Tudou increased from approximately 50 million in December 2007 to approximately 182 million in December 2010, and to approximately 200 million in May 2011.
 The number of registered users increased from approximately 35.6 million on December 31, 2008, to approximately 78.2 million as of December 31, 2010 and further to approximately 90.1 million as of June 30, 2011.

 Wang took Tudou public on NASDAQ in August 2011.
 On March 12, 2012, Tudou and competitor Youku.com announced a merger to form Youku Tudou Inc., with Tudou valued at US$1.2 billion.
 Since the merger was formally completed in August 2012, Wang has retired from the new company's daily operations.